soupnasty/techheroes/README.md

 1. Create a env folder with a dev.txt file in your local project directory
 2. Insert needed environment variables in dev.txt file: SECRET_KEY=anything, DEBUG=True
 3. Install docker, docker-compose and docker-machine
-4. Start a docker virtual machine (check if it's running using command `docker-machine ls`)
+4. Create a docker-machine `docker-machine create --driver "virtualbox" myBoxName`
+5. Start the machine `docker-machine start myBoxName`
+6. Allow docker-machine commands to be used in terminal `eval "$(docker-machine env myBoxName)"`
-5. Run `docker-compose build` to create the image
+7. Run `docker-compose build` to create the image
-6. Run `docker-compose up -d` to start all containers in the background
+8. Run `docker-compose up -d` to start all containers in the background
-7. Run `docker-compose run web python manage.py migrate` to make initial migrations
+9. Run `docker-compose run web python manage.py migrate` to make initial migrations
-8. Run `docker-compose run web py.test` to run tests
+10. Run `docker-compose run web py.test` to run tests
-9. Routes can be hit using your docker-machine's ip
+11. Routes can be hit using your docker-machine's ip

 ## API Table of Contents